William Barton Rogers: Scientific career

+Field geology (1833–1842)

 In 1833, his brother Henry had returned from England filled with enthusiasm for geology, and this had prompted Rogers to begin studies in the field.
 The practical value of his article on greensand caught the eye of the Virginia legislature.
 Rogers took this opportunity to lobby for a geological survey of Virginia, and he was called upon to organize it in 1835.
 That same year, he and his brother Henry were elected members of the American Philosophical Society.

 By 1835, his brother Henry was state geologist of Pennsylvania, and together the brothers unfolded the historical geology of the Appalachian chain.
 Among their joint special investigations were the study of the solvent action of water on various minerals and rocks, and the demonstration that "coal beds stand in close genetic relation to the amount of disturbance to which the inclosing strata have been submitted, the coal becoming harder and containing less volatile matter as the evidence of the disturbance increases".
 In modern terms, this was the realization that the geological process of metamorphism had gradually transformed softer grades of coal, such as lignite, into harder grades, such as anthracite.

 Together, the brothers published a paper on "The Laws of Structure of the more Disturbed Zones of the Earth's Crust", in which the wave theory of mountain chains was first announced.
 This was followed later by William Rogers' statement of the law of distribution of geological faults.
 These pioneering works contributed to a better understanding of the vast coal beds underlying some parts of the Appalachian region, and helped pave the way for the Industrial Revolution in the United States.

 In 1842 the work of the survey closed.
 State revenues had shrunk beginning in 1837, and the funding for the survey had been cut back.
 Meanwhile, Rogers had published six "Reports of the Geological Survey of the State of Virginia" (Richmond, 1836–40), though there were few copies, and recognition of their significance was slow to develop.
 They were later compiled by Jed Hotchkiss and issued in one volume with a map as Papers on the Geology of Virginia (New York, 1884).